 Why taking a holistic approach is important for chronic conditions?

 Manual medicine refers to hands-on therapy and includes gentle joint stretching or mobilization to improve joint mobility and muscle dysfunction in the spine (or adjacent structures) based on the concept that joint restriction contributes to pain.
-Manual treatments are administered by certified clinicians using physical pressure and stimulation on the body to alleviate pain and improve emobility.
+Manual treatments are administered by certified clinicians using physical pressure and stimulation on the body to alleviate pain and improve immobility.
 Treatments can vary in intensity and incorporate other elements such as heat and aromatherapy to enhance relief:

 - – Physical therapy